Minerals for Dogs: What They Really Need

 |---|---|---|---|

-Important trace elements: - Zinc: Skin health, immune function — Deficiency leads to zinc deficiency dermatosis (especially in Huskies and Malamutes) - Selenium: Antioxidant — narrow safety margin, toxic at high doses - Iron: oxygen transport (hemoglobin) — deficiency is rare in meat-based diets - Iodine: Thyroid function — both deficiency and excess are risky
+Important trace elements: - Zinc: skin health, immune function — deficiency leads to zinc-responsive dermatosis (especially Huskies, Malamutes) - Selenium: antioxidant — narrow tolerance range, overdose is toxic - Iron: oxygen transport (hemoglobin) — deficiency is rare in meat-based diets - Iodine: thyroid function — both deficiency AND excess are risky

-- "More is better—more calcium = stronger bones."
-In puppies, excess calcium has been shown to cause skeletal development disorders.
-A balanced calcium-to-phosphorus ratio is more important than high absolute amounts.
+- “More is better — more calcium = better bones.”
+In puppies, excess calcium has been shown to cause skeletal developmental disorders.
+A balanced Ca:P ratio is more important than high absolute amounts.

-- "Bones are always an ideal natural source of calcium."
-Raw bones can be a good source of calcium when given in the right proportions—but portion sizes and the calcium-to-phosphorus ratio must be carefully calculated; they shouldn't be added indiscriminately.
+- “Bones as a natural source of calcium are always ideal.”
+Raw bones can be a good source of calcium in the right proportion — but portion size and the Ca:P ratio must be calculated, not added as a blanket supplement.

-- “Mineral supplements make any diet complete.”
-Without calculating the total feed intake, mineral supplements are, at best, unnecessary; at worst, they can lead to a double overdose of a nutrient that’s already present.
+- “Mineral tablets make every diet complete.”
+Without calculating the total ration, mineral supplements are at best unnecessary and at worst a double overdose of a nutrient that is already present.

-The NRC 2006 remains the gold standard for mineral requirements—although more recent studies provide more nuanced insights into individual differences in needs (breed, size, age, activity level).
-FEDIAF (2021) updated recommendations for macro- and microminerals for commercial pet food formulation.
-BARF nutritionists use the NRC as a basis for their calculations; software-assisted ration calculations (e.g., pet-diet.com, Raw Fed & Nerdy) facilitate accurate mineral balancing.
+NRC 2006 remains the reference standard for mineral requirements — although more recent studies provide more nuanced findings on individual differences in requirements (breed, size, age, activity).
+FEDIAF (2021) updated recommendations for macro- and microminerals for commercial feed formulation.
+BARF nutritionists use NRC as a basis for calculation; software-supported ration calculations (e.g. pet-diet.com, Raw Fed & Nerdy) make correct mineral balancing easier.

-The correct ratio of calcium to phosphorus (Ca:P 1.2–1.5:1) is critical—especially for bones and the skeletal system.
-Zinc, selenium, iron, and iodine are essential trace elements, but are needed in smaller amounts.
-Imbalances in calcium and phosphorus have the most significant impact, especially in puppies.
+Calcium and phosphorus in the right ratio (Ca:P 1.2–1.5:1) are critical — especially for bones and the skeletal system.
+Zinc, selenium, iron and iodine are essential trace elements, but needed in smaller amounts.
+Mistakes with calcium and phosphorus have the most noticeable impact, especially in puppies.

 Does my dog need mineral supplements?

-Only if the base diet is not balanced (e.g., a BARF diet without bones or a mineral supplement).
-Commercial dog food that meets AAFCO/FEDIAF standards is generally sufficiently mineralized—additional mineral supplements are usually unnecessary and can lead to overdoses.
+Only if the base diet is not balanced (e.g. BARF without a bone portion or without a mineral mix).
+Commercial complete food that meets AAFCO/FEDIAF standards is generally sufficiently mineralized — additional mineral supplements are then usually unnecessary and may lead to overdosing.

 What happens if my dog gets too much calcium?

-In adult dogs, excess calcium is often excreted through the kidneys—the risk is lower.
-In puppies of large breeds, excess calcium significantly increases the risk of osteochondrosis (OCD) and growth disorders.
-Do not give calcium supplements to puppies without first calculating their specific needs.
+In adult dogs, excess calcium is often excreted via the kidneys — the risk is lower.
+In large-breed puppies, excess calcium significantly increases the risk of osteochondrosis (OCD) and growth disorders.
+Do not give puppies a blanket calcium supplement without calculating actual need.

 Related terms